Tricklebyte/ConfigCore/README.md

 Adds the API Source to the configuration builder source chain prior to configuration build.

 ### Overloads
- AddApiSource(string, bool=false)      Simplest method, single required parameter: for the Environment Variable name containing
+ AddApiSource(string, bool=false)      Simplest method, single required parameter for the Environment Variable name containing
-                                        for the URL of the Configuration URL AddApiSource(string, string, bool) AddApiSource(IConfiguration, bool)
+                                        for the URL of the Configuration URL AddApiSource(string, string, bool)    One additional parameter for the application name to retreive settings for.
+Defaults to the application's assembly name if not specified.
+ AddApiSource(IConfiguration, bool)

+#### AddApiSource
 ### Config.Core.DbSource - Database Configuration Provider
 This custom configuration provider sources configuration data directly from a centralized configuration database.